crisperdue/prooftoys-site/content/number-game/tutorial11.md

 ---
-title: wrapping up
+title: wrapping upa
-menu: menu-docs.md
+menus:
+  - menu-tut.md
 description: >
   proving a number must be zero
 ---

-### The wrap-up
+### Zero sums: the final cut

 You have already done the heavy lifting in proving that `x + y = 0 => y = 0`.
 If you would like to take this result to its logical